Goldinteractive/gold-features/packages/reveal-trigger/stories/video.md

 ## Poster Image

 Lazy loading media can cause shifting in the layout if placeholders aren't used.
-That's why I recommend defining a poster image
+Therefore using a poster image is recommended.
 This can be done in two different ways:

 - You use the `poster` attribute of the `<video>` tag.
 Note that the loaded image may not have the same dimensions as the video and layout shifting and flickering may occur.
 More about this below.